steve-ma-jrvs/Java-Applications/README.md

 ## Introduction

 *  Java JDBC App is a Java Database Connectivity application.
 The app connects the containerized Postgresql database and applies CRUD(Create, Read, Update and Delete) data access pattern with created DAO(Data Access Object) and DTO(Data Transfer Object).
+It is based on the Lynda Java JDBC course([Link](https://www.lynda.com/Java-tutorials/Learning-JDBC/779748-2.html)) and to get Java JDBC implementation.

 ## Usage